openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 1. Support for bare metal use of C with CVA6 (64-/32-bit) and with CV32E40P together with the _Newlib_ C library;
 2. Support for Linux application use of C and C++ with CVA6 (32-/64-bit) together with the _GlibC_ C library; and
 3. Support for other RTOSes.

+**Note.** At the time of writing, coordination with the CVA6 team is at an early stage.

+**Note.** At the time of writing, we do not believe any custom library or compiler work is needed to support FreeRTOS.

 #### Component 1 Bare metal Clang/LLVM tool chain